DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 We have added a section in Publish teacher training courses (Publish) called ‘Study sites’.

-This section allows providers to list all the places trainees may attend for theoretical training, such as a university campus.
+This section allows providers to list all the places trainees may need to attend for theoretical training, such as a university campus.

 ## How it works